 Originally from Manchester, UK, he lives and works in Dublin, Ireland.
-Ahead of his much anticipated appearance at OFFSET Sheffield in October, our lovely media partner Lisa Hassell of Inky Goodness spoke to him about his latest projects, career highlights and overcoming creative block.
+Ahead of his appearance at OFFSET Sheffield 2016, Lisa Hassell of Inky Goodness spoke to him about his latest projects, career highlights and overcoming creative block.

 I’m originally from Northwich, just outside Manchester, where I studied technical illustration during the mid 90s, followed by a short stint at Portsmouth College of Art.
 Up until the early to mid 90s technical illustration was the most commercial of all the genres of illustration.
 Most products in advertising were illustrated – everything from flashy airbrushed sports cars to watercolour paintings of strawberry jam.
 It seemed like a lucrative and buoyant area to get into but the advent of digital was coming up fast and printing processes had improved so much during my time at college that you were more likely to see photographs of sports cars and preserves in glossy magazines.